-FDA denies request to block generic painkillerMay 10th, 2013 in Medications /
+FDA denies request to block generic painkillerMay 10, 2013 in Medicine & Health / Medications

 In a surprise move, federal health regulators have denied a request by Endo Health Solutions to block generic versions of its painkiller Opana ER, which the company argued can be more easily abused than its branded product.